corpusops/cookiecutter-django/{{cookiecutter.out_dir}}/README.md

     ./control.sh down {{cookiecutter.app_type}}
     ```

-### Get the completion and the code resolving for bundled dependencies wich are inside the container

 ### Using pycharm
-- Only now launch pycharm and configure a project on this working directory

-#### Make a break, insert a PDB and attach the session on Pycharm
 - Tips and tricks to know:
     - the python interpreter (or wrapper in our case) the pycharm glue needs should be named `python.*`
     - Paths mappings are needed, unless pycharm will execute in its own folder under `/opt` totally messing the setup